VPAC/superlinux/supercomputingwithlinux.md

 `chmod 0755 directory/`
 Gives read/write/execute access to the user, read and execute to the group and others.

 `cut`
-Remove sections from each line of files and prints to standard output (does not change original file).
+Copies a secion from each line of a file, based on the arguments parsed to it (e.g., characters, delimiters etc) and prints to standard output.
-Examples:
+Example:
-`cut -c2-5 gattaca.txt`
+`cut -f 1-2,4-5 data.dat`
-Cut the 2nd to 5th character of each line in the file `gattaca.txt`.
+Prints to standard output fields 1-2, 4-5, of tab-separated data from data.dat

 `date`
 Print (or set for privileged users) the system date and time